adsabs/adsabs.github.io/blog/_posts/2018-08-20-citations-journals.md

 </div>
 <br>

 Figure 1 shows the growth in the number of papers over the 20 years of the study, for all refereed articles, those in the 50 journal sample, and the rest.
-The journals in the main sample are all major international journals; all astronomy journals which have published at least fifty papers with 100 or more citations in the last 20 years are included in this sample.
-The journals outside the sample are of two basic types: smaller, mostly national, astronomy journals, such as ARep, AstL, MmSAI, BASI, ChA&A, BaltA, etc., and journals which are not normally considered “astronomy” journals but which sometimes publish astronomy-related articles.
+The journals in the main sample (the In Sample set) are all major international journals; all astronomy journals which have published at least fifty papers with 100 or more citations in the last 20 years are included in this sample.
+The journals outside the sample (the Out of Sample set) are of two basic types: smaller, mostly national, astronomy journals, such as ARep, AstL, MmSAI, BASI, ChA&A, BaltA, etc., and journals which are not normally considered “astronomy” journals but which sometimes publish astronomy-related articles.
 There are more than 350 different journals which have published one or more astronomy-related articles which have received 100 or more citations in the last 20 years.

 The In Sample group shows a steady 4% yearly increase in number of papers published, fully consistent with the growth of the scholarly literature over the last 350 years ([de Solla Price, 1961](http://derekdesollaprice.org/science-since-babylon/)).
 The Out of Sample group, with 6.7% growth, indicates the growing sphere of influence of astronomy.